 Record numbers of containers stored at disposal sites, specifying amount, equipment used, and waste disposed

 Hazardous materials removal workers can benefit from a General Education and Training or Further Education and Training Certificate or a National Certificate in Environmental Practice at National Qualifications Framework Level 1 to 4 offered at Technical and Vocational Education and Training Colleges.
-However, most training takes place on the job with mentoring by an experienced officer.
+Training takes place on the job with mentoring by an experienced mentor.

 National, provincial and local government.